 Complete the online application form via the link above depending on the route you wish to take.

-This module is designed to support students new to primary or community care settings to develop core knowledge and skills to work safely and provide high quality care in making the transition into the primary care and community environment.
-It is also aimed at nurses who have worked for some time in nursing and care home settings but wish to further their career.
+This core module is designed to support students new to primary or community care settings to develop the knowledge and skills required to work safely and provide high quality care in making the transition into the primary care and community environment.
+Students may be newly qualified and embarking on their first post or may have transferred from acute or other clinical backgrounds.
+This module can be accessed as a stand-alone module.

+This module complements the Primary and Community Care Nursing: Core Skills module PHE6091 and PHE 6093.
 The module is designed to enable students to develop knowledge and skills to underpin the development of their career in primary and community care settings.
-It incorporates modern policy initiatives, leadership skills and the knowledge to deliver evidence based high quality services within their working environment.
+It incorporates modern policy initiatives, leadership skills and the knowledge required to deliver evidence based high quality services within the primary care working environment.

 This course is a 60 credit BSc top up degree.
 The award you graduate with will depend on your level of qualification on entry.
 For example, if you already have a diploma you will exit with a BSc, but you already have a degree you will exit with a Graduate Certificate.